|On this page…|

 This example shows how to use the fit function to fit a Gaussian model to data.

 The Gaussian library model is an input argument to the fit and fittype functions.
-Specify the model type gauss followed by the number of terms, e.g., 'gauss1' to 'gauss8' .
+Specify the model type gauss followed by the number of terms, e.g., 'gauss1' through 'gauss8' .

 Load some data and fit a two-term Gaussian model.